cameronmclean/pattern_mining/todo/Workshop mini annotation task.md

 - If we tabulate just the annotated text, armed with the pattern and the table, is there enough information to re-create the procedure?

-- How useful is it to compare the annotated (extracted instances) across procedures/different papers?
+- How useful is it to compare the annotated (extracted instances) across your 3 procedures/different papers?

 - Are there pattern concepts that can not be found in the published procedures?